Houston Cocaine Defense Attorney

 Overview of Cocaine

 Cocaine is a stimulant that is highly addictive.
 Made from coca plant leaves, found in South America, abusers both snort and inject the substance into the bloodstream.
 While the high may last for anywhere from 15 minutes to half an hour, the substance will remain in your bloodstream for days after use.
-The consequences of those short term highs are severe.
+The consequences of those short-term highs are severe.
 It wreaks havoc on the body’s metabolism and long term use can lead to a permanent loss of smell and the contraction of gangrene.

 In the judicial system, Texas punishes cocaine possession, sale, and trafficking to the full extent of the law.
-If you are wrongly charged or are facing cocaine related drug charges, you’ll need the expert advice of a local attorney by your side every step of the way.
+If you are wrongly charged or are facing cocaine-related drug charges, you’ll need the expert advice of a local attorney by your side every step of the way.

+In some cases, a trial does not end in a conviction, but rather in a plea bargain or drug courts.
+A case that goes before the drug courts in Texas is likely to leave you with strict guidelines for rehabilitation programs and extensive probationary periods.
+While the solution may not sound ideal, it can take off years of a prison sentence.
 Our attorneys at the Law Office of David A. Breston are all well educated in the intricacies that surround cocaine laws in Houston, the surrounding areas, and all of Texas.
 If you are charged with a drug crime, immediately ask to speak to your attorney.
 Fighting the charges will require an aggressive approach by a highly skilled criminal defense attorney.
 Those who are wrongly accused will have difficulty fighting a drug charge without the representation of an experienced attorney.